michael7101/Cyclistic-Case-Study/README.md

 **Notes:**

-* The casual riders spend on average about twice as much time on a ride then the members.
+* The casual riders spend, on average, about twice as much time on a ride than the members.

 **Analyzing the number of rides by user type for each week day:**